 After studying urban planning and architecture at the National University of Civil Engineering in Hanoi, Dung won a scholarship to study a master's in environmental engineering at the University of Brescia in Italy.
 Taking advantage of Erasmus, a European study exchange program, he visited Israel, where he chanced upon aquaponics, a food production system that simultaneously raises fish (aquaculture) and grows plants without soil (hydroponics) in the same environment.

 “I was constantly thinking about what could be applied in Vietnam, and when I came across aquaponics, I decided that it would be really suitable.”

-Although not all his projects contain all three VAC components – keeping pigs and chickens in a city isn’t always popular with the neighbors – almost all An’s projects feature aquaponics.
-In Hanoi he built The Lighthouse, a home with a living room encircled by a fishpond and garden that are mutually reliant.
-In Binh Duong he built The Valley, another home with an aquaponics system that operates on two levels: the upper level for the plants and the lower level for the pond.
-The water is pumped up to nourish the plants, which Dung put high up to take advantage of sunlight, before trickling back down to the pond.
+Although not all his projects contain all three VAC components – keeping pigs and chickens in a city isn’t always popular with the neighbors – almost all of An’s projects feature aquaponics.
+In Hanoi, he built The Lighthouse, a home with a living room encircled by a fishpond and garden that are mutually reliant.
+In Binh Duong, he built The Valley, another home with an aquaponics system that operates on two levels: the upper level for the plants and the lower level for the pond.
+The water is pumped up to nourish the plants, which Dung put high up to take advantage of sunlight before trickling back down to the pond.